j2store/userguide/paypal_pro_payment_plugin.md

 ##### Geozone
 By selecting a geozone here, you can restrict this payment method from showing to customers from only that geo-region.
 Choose All geozones to show this method to all customers

+##### Article ID for Thanks Message
+You can create an article and enter its ID here to show to the customer after the transaction is completed.

+##### Display Text on Selection
+The text entered here will be displayed when customer selects this payment method.

+You can enter a language constant as a value here if you are using a multi-lingual site and then write a language override.
+Refer the tips below